-Cause: The cumulative effect of expenditures being significantly under budget and excess fund balance from the Employee Benefit Accrued Liability Reserve being transferred into fund balance.
+Cause: The cumulative effect of expenditures being significantly under budget and employee benefits, instruction and general support due to the closures during the pandemic.

 Effect of Condition: The District was not in compliance with Real Property Tax Law.

 Context: As part of audit procedures compliance with the NYS Real Property Tax Law 1318 limits is reviewed.